openprocurement/openprocurement.api/docs/source/tutorial.rst

 Cancelling tender
 -----------------

-Tender creator can cancel tender anytime.
+Tender creator can cancel tender anytime (except when tender has terminal status e.g. `usuccesfull`, `canceled`, `complete`).

 The following steps should be applied:

 1. Prepare cancellation request
 2. Fill it with the protocol describing the cancellation reasons